Kabbalah: Scholarship

-The Hebrew University of Jerusalem has been a centre of this research, including Scholem and Isaiah Tishby, and more recently Joseph Dan, Yehuda Liebes, Rachel Elior, and Moshe Idel.
-Scholars across the eras of Jewish mysticism in America and Britain have included Alexander Altmann, Arthur Green, Lawrence Fine, Elliot Wolfson, Daniel Matt, Louis Jacobs and Ada Rapoport-Albert.
+The Hebrew University of Jerusalem has been a centre of this research, including by Scholem and Isaiah Tishby; more recently, Hebrew University scholars on the subject have includedq Joseph Dan, Yehuda Liebes, Rachel Elior, and Moshe Idel.
+Scholars across the eras of Jewish mysticism in America and Britain have included Rabbi Alexander Altmann, Rabbi Arthur Green, Lawrence Fine, Elliot Wolfson, Daniel C. Matt, Rabbi Louis Jacobs and Ada Rapoport-Albert.

-Moshe Idel has opened up research on the Ecstatic Kabbalah alongside the theosophical, and has called for new multi-disciplinary approaches, beyond the philological and historical that have dominated until now, to include phenomenology, psychology, anthropology and comparative studies.
+Moshe Idel has studied Ecstatic Kabbalah alongside the Theosophical tradition, and has called for new multi-disciplinary approaches, beyond the predominant philological and historical approaches, to include phenomenology, psychology, anthropology and comparative studies.

 Claims for authority

 Scholem provides a map of how authority is determined within the tradition in the document Revelation & Tradition as Religious Categories, first sent as the postscript to a letter from Jerusalem to Berlin in the early hours of 1933.
 The letter is addressed to Walter Benjamin.
-This postscript was published with minimal alterations as a chapter in Scholem’s anthology of miscellaneous, longer articles some forty years later.
+This postscript was published with minimal alterations as a chapter in Scholem's anthology of miscellaneous, longer articles, some forty years later.
 The document resists summary encapsulation but, taken according to its own terms (and especially considering the context of its composition), it can scarcely be argued with even by rigorous atheists outside the tradition.
 This explanation is intended for the modern reader, ensconced in a secular world (in point of fact, it is literally intended for the reader Walter Benjamin).

-A version of the above-mentioned diagram for the attainment of authority within the tradition appears in a more open and less precise form in the first lecture of Major Trends in Jewish Mysticism, and an account in yet another work explains that the Kabbalists themselves expressively describe the nomination of authority as proceeding from conversations with the Prophet Elijah.
+A version of the above-mentioned diagram of the attainment of authority within the tradition appears in a more open and less precise form in the first lecture of Major Trends in Jewish Mysticism.
+In the later On the Kabbalah and Its Symbolism, Scholem explains that the Kabbalists themselves expressively describe the nomination of authority as proceeding from conversations with the Hebrew prophet Elijah.
+Scholem writes:

-Scholem writes: “Since the beginnings of Rabbinical Judaism the Prophet Elijah has been a figure profoundly identified with the central preoccupations of Jewry: it is he who carries the divine message from generation to generation, he who at the end of time will reconcile all the conflicting opinions, traditions, and doctrines manifested in Judaism.
-Men of true piety meet him in the market place no less than in visions.
+Since the beginnings of Rabbinical Judaism the Prophet Elijah has been a figure profoundly identified with the central preoccupations of Jewry: it is he who carries the divine message from generation to generation, he who at the end of time will reconcile all the conflicting opinions, traditions, and doctrines manifested in Judaism.
+Men of true piety meet him in the [marketplace] no less than in visions.
 Since he was conceived as the vigilant custodian of the Jewish religious ideal, the Messianic guardian and guarantor of the tradition, it was impossible to suppose that he would ever reveal or communicate anything that was in fundamental contradiction with the tradition.
-Thus by its very nature the interpretation of mystical experience as a revelation of the Prophet Elijah tended far more to confirm than to question the traditional authority [of the Torah and its acknowledged library of commentaries].”
+Thus by its very nature the interpretation of mystical experience as a revelation of the Prophet Elijah tended far more to confirm than to question the traditional authority [of the Torah and its acknowledged library of commentaries].